pavelbrm/pavelbrm.github.io/_posts/2020-08-08-project-layout-intro.md

 How often do you find unnecessary artefacts in a repository after building an application or running tests?

-How often did you need to replace or move parts of a project and then fix the imports to fix an import cycle, or when the stucture no longer makes sense?
+How often did you need to replace or move parts of a project and then fix the imports to fix an import cycle, or when the structure no longer makes sense?

 How often do you find a folder that exists only to contain another folder?